anyapages/holy-grail-app/README.md

 # Holy Grail App

-A full stack Holy Grail design pattern app with databases.
+A full stack Holy Grail design pattern app with Redis used as a database.
 ## Holy Grail design pattern

 A "Holy Grail" is a design with a header, content, two sidebars, and a footer.
 Creating this type of layout is challenging, and requires some advanced design decisions, such as: